tubiz/affiliatewp-mailchimp-add-on/readme.txt

 == Changelog ==

+= 1.0.4 =
+*	Fix: Fix MailChimp class not found error on some WordPress installations

 = 1.0.3 =
 *   New: Add subscribe checkbox to Affiliate settings tab for affiliate that haven't subscribe to your list
 *	New: Auto subscribe affiliate to list when registering